Frequently Asked Questions about Advance Parole

 Q: What are the benefits of Advance Parole?

-A: There are two benefits of advance parole: First, it enables an alien to come back to the U.S. after traveling abroad without the necessity of obtaining a visa to enter the U.S. Second, it preserves any applications pending with the USCIS.
-[Please note that aliens holding valid H-1 (temporary worker in a specialty occupation) or L-1 (intra-company transferee) visas and their dependants who have filed for adjustment of status do not have to file for Advance Parole as long as they maintain their non-immigrant status.
-However, in this situation, they still need a valid visa to come back to the U.S.]
+A: There are two benefits of advance parole: First, it enables an alien to come back to the U.S. after traveling abroad without the necessity of obtaining a visa to enter the U.S. Second, it preserves the adjustment of status application pending with the USCIS.
+[Please note that aliens holding valid H-1 (temporary worker in a specialty occupation) or L-1 (intra-company transferee) visas and their dependents who have filed an adjustment of status application do not have to file for Advance Parole, as long as they maintain their H-1 or L-1 status.
+However, in this situation, they still need a valid H-1 or L-1 visa to come back to the U.S.]

 Q: I am an H-1B holder, and I have already filed an I-485.
 Do I need to apply for Advance Parole?

 A: No, you need not apply.
-As an H-1B holder, as long as you maintain valid H-1B status before you leave the US, you may try to apply for an H-1B visa to reenter the U.S. after your travels abroad.
-When you come back to work for your H-1B sponsoring employer, you are considered to be in parolee status and your I-485 is preserved.
-However, you do not need an EAD to work.
+As an H-1B holder, as long as you maintain valid H-1B status before you leave the US, you may try to apply for an H-1B visa to re-enter the U.S. after your travels abroad.
+When you come back to work for your H-1B sponsoring employer, your I-485 is preserved.
+If you come back to the US with an Advanced Parole, you are considered to be in parolee status; however, you do not need an EAD to work for your H-1 sponsoring employer.
 Furthermore you can still apply for an extension of H-1B status or transfer H-1B status to bring you back into H-1B status from parolee status.

 Q: I am an H-1B holder, and my I-485 is pending.
-I wish to travel abroad, but I am not sure whether I can get H-1B visa to reenter the U.S. Do I need to apply for an Advance Parole?
+I wish to travel abroad, but I am not sure whether I can get an H-1B visa to re-enter the U.S. Do I need to apply for an Advance Parole?

-A: To safeguard that you can go back to the U.S., we recommend that you apply for Advance Parole before you travel abroad.
+A: To safeguard that you can go back to the U.S., we recommend that you apply for Advance Parole and get it before you travel abroad.
 You should bring your Advance Parole with you, but always try to apply for your H-1B visa first.
-If your H-1B visa application is denied, your Advance Parole is a back-up.
+If your H-1B visa application is denied, your Advance Parole will serve as a back-up.

-Q: I was a H-1B holder, and used my Advance Parole to reenter the U.S. Do I lose my H-1B status and become in I-485 pending status?
+Q: I was an H-1B holder, and used my Advance Parole to re-enter the U.S. Do I lose my H-1B status and become in I-485 pending status?

-Q: I was a L-1 holder, and used my Advance Parole to come back the U.S. Am I still in L-1 status?
+Q: I was an L-1 holder, and used my Advance Parole to come back the U.S. Am I still in L-1 status?

-A: If you resume your employment with the same employer for whom you had previously been authorized to work as an L-1 nonimmigrant, and do not use your EAD, you are in parolee status.
-You can still apply for an extension of L-1 status and this will bring you back to L-1 status.
-However, if after being paroled in you change employers or work for your current employer with your EAD, you no longer have valid L-1 nonimmigrant status, even though you can still lawfully stay in the U.S. during the I-485 pending period.
+A: No. If you resume your employment with the same employer for whom you had previously been authorized to work as an L-1 non-immigrant, and do not use your EAD, you will be in parolee status.
+You can still apply for an extension of L-1 status and this will bring you back to valid L-1 status.
+However, if after being paroled in, you change employers or work for your current employer with your EAD, you will no longer be able to bring you back to a L-1 status, even though you can still lawfully stay in the U.S. during the I-485 pending period.

 Q: Who is not eligible for Advance Parole?